odynvolk/cryptifier/README.md

 # Cryptifier

-Fetches price of crypto currencies from Coin Gecko and notifies users via Telegram.
+Fetches price of crypto currencies from Coin Gecko, CBBI from colintalkscrypto.com and notifies users via Telegram.